the1lab/1lab/src/Cat/Displayed/Bifibration.lagda.md

 functors, which allows us to both restrict and extend along morphisms $X
 \to Y$ in the base.

-Note that a bifibration is *not* the same as a "profunctor of categories";
-these are called **two-sided fibrations**, and are a distinct concept.
+Note that a bifibration is *not* the same as a "profunctor valued in categories".
+Those are a distinct concept, called **two-sided fibrations**.

 [reindexing]: Cat.Displayed.Cartesian.Indexing.html
 [opreindexing]: Cat.Displayed.Cocartesian.Indexing.html